Steelmaker moves ahead on effort to build plant in Southeast

 The Unity spokesperson said the company will have a small ownership stake in the new project.

-The Bluegrass State has its own stake in the project — a $15 million investment that then-Gov. Matt Bevin, a Republican, persuaded Kentucky lawmakers to approve.
+Kentucky has its own stake in the project — a $15 million investment that then-Gov. Matt Bevin, a Republican, persuaded state lawmakers to approve.
 Frustration mounted as the years passed without construction beginning.
 This year, lawmakers considered a proposal to recover the state’s investment but the measure died.

 The Unity spokesperson said Wednesday that the state will recoup its investment when the deal with Steel Dynamics closes.